naka53/alpha/README.md

 # alpha
 alpha is a simple kernel rootkit (Linux arm64) to DoS attack the TrustZone.
 He erases the smc_handle function of the kernel to block calls to the SMC instruction.
+It has been tested with OP-TEE but should work with any other TrustZone implementation.

 ### __arm_smccc_smc (include/linux/arm-smccc.h)